robots.txt Validator & Tester

 or click to select

-A robots.txt can be syntactically correct and still contain errors β€” incorrectly set Disallow rules that block important pages, missing Sitemap entries or AI bots that have unintended access.
-This validator analyzes the complete rule structure and shows concrete recommendations.
+A robots.txt can be syntactically correct and still contain errors.
+Incorrectly set Disallow rules that block important pages, missing Sitemap entries or AI bots with unintended access are common problems that only a full rule analysis reveals.
+This validator checks everything – not just syntax.

 What is checked:

-• β†’Syntax & Structure β€” Each line is checked for valid directives.
-Unknown or misspelled directives are flagged as warnings.
+• β†’Syntax and structure: Every line is checked for valid directives.
+Unknown or misspelled directives like Dissalow or user agent are flagged as warnings.

-• β†’User-agent blocks β€” Complete analysis of all user-agent groups: which bots are allowed, which are blocked, which are partially restricted.
+• β†’User-agent blocks: Complete analysis of all user-agent groups – which bots are allowed, which are blocked, which have partial restrictions.

-• β†’AI Bot control β€” Specific evaluation for GPTBot, ClaudeBot, PerplexityBot and Google-Extended β€” see at a glance which AI crawlers have access.
+• β†’AI bot control: Specific evaluation for GPTBot, ClaudeBot, PerplexityBot, Google-Extended, Amazonbot, Applebot-Extended and Bytespider – see at a glance which AI crawlers have access.

-• β†’Critical rules β€” Disallow: / for Googlebot or other important crawlers is flagged as a critical error.
+• β†’Critical rules: Disallow: / for Googlebot or User-agent: * is flagged as a critical error that blocks your entire site from search engines.

-• β†’URL Tester β€” After validation, any URL can be tested against the loaded rules β€” separately for each user-agent.
+• β†’URL tester: After validation, any URL can be tested against the loaded rules – separately for each user-agent including all major AI crawlers.

 Frequently Asked Questions